RisedNote/Firefox-Newtab/README.md

   remove Firefox-Newtab folder: `cd .. && rm -rf Firefox-Newtab`

 ### The HTML file is based off of molecule47
-this is the repo ( https://github.com/molecule47/idyllic-firefox ) where I got it from so thanks to them
+this is the repo ( https://github.com/molecule47/idyllic-firefox ) where I got the html from, so thanks to them

 ## These are not my scripts
-I got them from xiaoxiaoflood at ( https://github.com/xiaoxiaoflood/firefox-scripts )
+I got the scripts from xiaoxiaoflood at ( https://github.com/xiaoxiaoflood/firefox-scripts )

-there is more you can do so you should check it out
+this repo gives you more modifications with firefox so check it out